Part of the Gay Mexico City Guide — bars, events & things to do.

 No spam, unsubscribe anytime.

-Mexico City is Latin America's LGBTQ+ capital — first to legalize same-sex marriage, home to the region's 2nd-largest Pride, and the densest gay bar district south of the US.
-The 2026 travel guide.
+Mexico City is Latin America's queer capital — first to legalize same-sex marriage, home to one of the largest Pride marches in the region, and the most concentrated LGBTQ+ bar district south of the US.
+The complete 2026 guide for queer travelers.

 The most concentrated LGBTQ+ bar district in Latin America runs along Calle Amberes in Zona Rosa, with a deeper scene in Roma, Condesa, and Centro.
 30+ bars, clubs, drag rooms, and after-hours floors.